Connect New Relic CodeStream to your Microsoft Teams channel.

 - Once installed you should see the following popup for the CodeStream app, click the Add button.
 Note, do not expand it and select the options to add to team or chat.
 Simply click Add.

 - This will take you to your private chat with the CodeStream bot, and you’ll see the CodeStream logo appear in the Teams sidebar.
-Type
+Click the Sign In button in the bot's welcome message, or type

 signinin this chat and submit.

-- Click the button and you’re taken to the web and prompted to sign into CodeStream.
+- You'll be taken to the web and prompted to sign into CodeStream.

 - After signing in, you're given a token that you’ll need to copy and paste into your chat with the CodeStream bot back in MS Teams.